pyusb/pyusb/docs/tutorial.rst

 The ``find`` function has one more parameter that I haven't told you.
 It is the ``backend`` parameter.
 If you don't supply it, it will be used one of the builtin backends.
-A backend is a object derived from ``usb.backend.IBackend``, responsible to implement the operating system specific USB stuff.
+A backend is a object inherited from ``usb.backend.IBackend``, responsible to implement the operating system specific USB stuff.
 As you might guess, the builtins are libusb 0.1, libusb 1.0 and OpenUSB backends.

 You can create you own backend and use it.
 Just inherit from ``IBackend`` and implement the methods necessary.
-You might want to give a look at ``backend`` package documentation to learn how to do that.
+You might want to give a look at the ``usb.backend`` package documentation to learn how to do that.

 Don't be selfish
 ----------------

 Python has what we say *automatic memory management*.
-This means that the virtual machine will take care about when to release objects from the memory.
-Under the hoods, PyUSB manages all low level resource management it needs to work (interface claiming, device handles, etc.) internally and most of users don't need to worry about that.
+This means that the virtual machine will decide when to release objects from the memory.
+Under the hoods, PyUSB manages all low level resources it needs to work (interface claiming, device handles, etc.) and most of the users don't need to worry about that.
 But, because of the nonderterminisc nature of automatic object destruction of Python, users cannot predict when the resources allocated will be released.
 Some applications need to allocate and free the resources deterministically.
 For these kind of applications, the ``usb.util`` module has a set of functions to deal with resource